Last Updated on September 17, 2024

 The obvious things that come to mind are the wedding dress and decorations.
 We’re trying to streamline design as much as possible to reduce unnecessary resources being used for decorations.

 I think the best way to do that is to book a unique venue that doesn’t need to be dressed up too much, especially since we’ll probably be hauling everything.
 The first “r” of zero waste is to refuse.
-I’m going to let my inner minimalist shine.
+I let my inner minimalist shine, and it truly showed (in a good way) at my wedding.ย

 focus on people and loved ones rather than things:

-I’m most excited about our families getting together.
-I think with so much love and happiness in the air, the decorations will be the least of my worries.
-I’m sure having plenty of wine will help too.
-I really just want to throw a fun party.
+I was most excited about our families getting together.
+I think with so much love and happiness in the air, the decorations were the least of my (and everyone else’s) worries.
+Plus, plenty of wine helped too.

 stay under budget:

 Oh, California.
 That’s all I really can say.
-I have been fortunate to find some pretty awesome vendors though and to have lots of amazing and creative friends.
+I was fortunate to find some pretty awesome vendors though and to have lots of amazing and creative friends who helped me pull everything together for a sustainable wedding that was still fun, beautiful, and affordable.

 have fun:

 The most important thing!
 HAVE FUN.
-I am going to have so much fun during this process.
-I’m going to make the most conscious choices that I can, but I’m not going to sweat it.
+I had so much fun during this process.
+I made the most conscious choices that I could but chose not to sweat it if something wasn’t perfectly sustainable.

 Have you been to or thrown a zero waste event?
 What tips would you give me?